ofriman/shell/Readme.txt

-pipes - NO
+pipes - NOT YET
-redirect - NO
+redirect - NOT YET
-background - NO
+background - NOT YET